 \begin{definition} Let $\mathcal{X}\to S$ be a family of $d$-semistable Kulikov surfaces of Types I + II or I + III over a smooth base $S$.
 Suppose furthermore that the discriminant locus $\Delta\subset S$ is a smooth divisor.
-A {\it mixed marking} $\sigma$ is a partial marking of the family $\mathcal{X}^*\to S\setminus \Delta$ of smooth fibers together with a compatible, see Proposition \ref{partial-iii}, marking of the family $\mathcal{X}_0\to \Delta$ of Kulikov models. \end{definition}
+A {\it mixed marking} $\sigma$ is a partial marking of the family $\mathcal{X}^*\to S\setminus \Delta$ of smooth fibers together with a compatible (Prop.~\ref{partial-iii}) marking of the equisingular family $\mathcal{X}_0\to \Delta$ of Kulikov surfaces. \end{definition}